Lineup Announced for College Women’s Leadership ConferenceMay 01, 2014

 The conference, which turns 30 years old next year, has helped thousands of college and university women develop leadership skills by providing networking opportunities with other student leaders and time to interact with women leaders.

-“Every year we have an incredible lineup of speakers and awardees,” said AAUW Executive Director and CEO Linda D. Hallman, CAE.
+“Every year we have an incredible lineup of speakers and awardees,” said AAUW CEO Linda D. Hallman, CAE.
 “This year, we welcome a former astronaut and shuttle commander, a college president, trailblazers, entrepreneurs, and Chelsea Clinton.
 All these distinguished women are newsmakers and thought leaders in their respective fields.
 They have made their mark on the world, and we know that anyone who comes to our conference will be inspired to do the same.”

 In addition to Clinton, students will hear from the 2014 Women of Distinction Awardees.
 The June 5 awards ceremony honors trailblazing journalist and author Hattie Kauffman; entrepreneur Lily Liu; former astronaut Pamela Ann Melroy; president of Montgomery College in Maryland DeRionne P. Pollard; and founder and president of Smith and Company, a strategic and crisis communications firm, Judy Smith, the inspiration behind the hit show Scandal.
 The closing speaker, Deanna Zandt, is an expert on using technology to change the world, having advised the White House on digital strategy and public engagement.